DTF File Prep Guide: PNG, PSD & Design Setup for Perfect Prints

 - Designing directly in CMYK may result in color shifts because the RIP applies its own conversion

-Transparency and Backgrounds
+How Do You Handle Transparency and Backgrounds for DTF?

 The most common DTF file prep mistake is submitting a design with a white background instead of transparency.